QiLi111/freehand-ultrasound-co/README.md

 ## Data
 The data set used in this repository is sampled from the original data set used in the paper, and will update once the paper is accepeted.

 The example data set is stored in a `.h5` file, including train (6 scans), val (2 scans), and test (2 scans) sets.
+The indices of samped scans are indicated by `.json` files.
 The following shows the data structure.
 ```
     scans_res4_forth.h5/
     │